sebdiem/orchex/README.md

 4. **failed** – exception occurred; backoff makes it reclaimable later.
 5. **dead** – attempts exceeded `MAX_ATTEMPTS`.
 Use `retry-dead` to reset after fixes.
 6. **skipped** – task missing from current code but present in the snapshot (logged so you can prune unused tasks safely).
+7. **blocked** – task was never run because an upstream dependency is `dead`; once that dependency eventually succeeds or is skipped, the blocked task is reset to `pending` automatically.

 ## Operational queries